An-n-nie/BankChurnKaggle/README.md

 ### Problem Formulation

-The dataset contains customer features such as balance, creditscore, tenure and the likes.
+The dataset contains customer features such as `Balance`, `CreditScore`, `Tenure` and so on.
 The goal is to predict churn rates for each customer, where 0 indicates the customer stayed and 1 indicates they churned.
-For the training dataset, the models were evaluated using the "Exited" column which gives the actual churn rates for each customers.
+For the training dataset, the models were evaluated using the `Exited` column which gives the actual churn rates for each customers.
 In contrast, the test dataset does not include this column - the models must infer churn probabilities as part of the challenge submission.

-  * Models
+  * **Models**
-    * Decision Tree: chosen for its simplicity and history of giving good scores.
+    * **Decision Tree**: chosen for its simplicity and history of giving good scores.
-    * Histogram-based Gradient Boosting: selected for its robustness in providing fast and accurate results on large tabular datasets.
+    * **Histogram-based Gradient Boosting**: selected for its robustness in providing fast and accurate results on large tabular datasets.
-    * Random Forest: used to leverage the power of multiple decision trees to attain potentially better scores.
+    * **Random Forest**: used to leverage the power of multiple decision trees to attain potentially better scores.
-    * Logistic Regression: chosen because it's a simple yet effective baseline model for binary classification.
+    * **Logistic Regression**: chosen because it's a simple yet effective baseline model for binary classification.
-    * K-Nearest Neighbors: selected for a different approach to predicting based on local similarity rather than model learning.
+    * **K-Nearest Neighbors**: selected for a different approach to predicting based on local similarity rather than model learning.
-  * Parameters:
+  * **Parameters**:
-    * All models were initiually configured with reasonable defaults (e.g. setting random state and class weight= 'balanced' where applicable).
+    * All models were initiually configured with reasonable defaults (e.g., setting `random state` and `class weight='balanced'` where applicable).
-    * Histogram-based Gradient Boosting was further fine-tuned using Scikit learn's Randomized Searched CV to find the optimal parameters for the model.
+    * Histogram-based Gradient Boosting was further fine-tuned using Scikit learn's `RandomizedSearchCV` to find the optimal parameters for the model.
-    * Full parameters settings and tuning details can be found in ML.ipynb notebook.
+    * Full parameters settings and tuning details can be found in `ML.ipynb` notebook.

 ### Training

-All of the machine learning algorithms mentioned above were implemented and trained in ML.ipynb notebook using the training dataset.
+All of the machine learning algorithms mentioned above were implemented and trained in `ML.ipynb` notebook using the training dataset.
 Training times were minimal — under 1 minute for all models — due to the relatively small dataset size and the absence of deep learning computations.

 ### Performance Comparison